USS S-48: The 1932 Navy-Princeton gravity expedition to the West Indies

 In July 1933, S-48 was assigned to the Rotating Reserve and in 1935 she was ordered inactivated.
 On 20 March 1935, she departed Coco Solo and on 1 June 1935 arrived at Philadelphia, Pennsylvania.
 On 16 September 1935, she was decommissioned and berthed at League Island.

 3rd commission, 1940–1945

 On 1 September 1939, World War II broke out in Europe.
 In 1940, S-48 was ordered activated.
 She was recommissioned on 10 December 1940, but remained at Philadelphia until mid-March 1941.
 She then moved up to her home port of New London, Connecticut.

+The submarine was under long term assignment to the Underwater Sound Laboratory, New London, getting the first triangulation-listening-ranging (TLR) system for testing.

 As a unit of Submarine Squadron One (SubRon 1), she provided services to submarine and antisubmarine warfare training commands at New London and Portland, Maine, until the end of European hostilities in early May 1945.
 Overhaul and repairs during that time were frequent and in the summer of 1945, the World War I-design submarine was finally designated for disposal.